top of page

 Restoration Lab

-Welcome to the Research Laboratory of Associate Professor Holly Jones
+Welcome to the Research Laboratory of Professor Holly Jones

 We train students to foster curiosity about how ecosystems work and their underlying ecology and to pursue ecological research that enhances environmental stewardship.
 Our research focuses on how best to prioritize restoration, the links between ecosystem restoration/conservation and human well-being in the face of global climate change, and maximizing restoration gains and investigating restoration trajectories at the local, regional, and global scale.
 We work with non-profit organizations, governmental organizations, land-managers, and the public to ensure our research has on-the-ground applications.